The Style Settings feature in VCE involves two types of variables: campaign-level variables and block-level variables.

-Style Settings are a way of applying style changes to parts of the email, without affecting the original template settings.
+Style Settings are a way of applying campaign-level style changes to parts of the email, without affecting the original template settings.
 They are based on variables that you define in the template.
-You can set as many variables as you want, and then apply the changes in style for every email created using that template.
+You can set as many variables as you want, and then apply the changes in style for every campaign created using that template.

 For more information on setting up these variables, see Setting Up Template Variables.

 Let's see this in action.
 In this example we have set up several variables in the campaign.
 This simple campaign has three almost identical blocks, they only differ in their arrangement.
 We will modify the background color of the call-to-action (CTA) button within the template.